Salma-Gaam/SentimentAnalysisPrj/README.md

 # E-Commerce Sentiment Analysis Project
-## Problem: Sentiment Analysis for Amazon Product Reviews
-Sentiment analysis is a valuable tool for understanding and classifying the sentiment expressed in customer reviews of Amazon products.
-The goal is to predict the sentiment or overall score assigned by a customer based on their review text.
-## Solution: Sentiment Analysis Model for Amazon Product Reviews
+## Problem
+The problem is to determine the level of client satisfaction based on the reviews or comments provided on products.
+The challenge lies in extracting meaningful insights and sentiments from these reviews and accurately assessing the overall satisfaction of clients without explicit satisfaction scores.
+By leveraging natural language processing techniques and sentiment analysis, the goal is to develop a reliable and accurate model that can interpret the textual feedback from clients and estimate their satisfaction levels effectively.

+## Solution
 The problem at hand is to develop a sentiment analysis model that can accurately predict the sentiment or score assigned by customers in their reviews of Amazon products.

 ## Implementation